adorsys/datasafe/index.md

 [**Transcript**](general/transcript/list_actions.md)

 ### REST based demo
-[Here](datasafe-rest-impl/DEMO.md) you can find quick docker-based demo that of project capabilities with instructions how to use it (REST-api based to show how to deploy as encryption server).
+[Here](datasafe-rest-impl/DEMO.md) you can find quick docker-based demo of project capabilities with instructions of how to use it (REST-api based to show how to deploy as encryption server).

 ## Key definitions and functionality overview